 content in the core areas of language arts, mathematics, social

 English Language Development classes are offered for parents of WPUSD students through federal funding at a variety of sites.
-For more information, contact Lynn Kelso at firstname.lastname@example.org.
+Click on the link below to see classes offered and schedule.
+For more information, contact Kathleen Leehane at email@example.com.

-The District English Learners Advisory Committee (DELAC) meets four times during the year either directly before or after ELAC meetings at school sites.
+The District English Learners Advisory Committee (DELAC) meets four to five times during the year.
 The DELAC functions to keep the families of English learners informed about district programs and policies that support English learners.
 It also solicits parental involvement, input, and advice on topics of direct concern to English learners and their families.

-The DELAC schedule of meetings will be posted after the school sites have established the dates for their ELAC meetings.
+The DELAC schedule of meetings and agendas will be posted at the school sites.
+Click below to see the current meeting dates.